Mokete-tech/citypulse-sa/README.md

 - Social sharing for deals and events (Facebook, X, LinkedIn, WhatsApp)
 - Sharing analytics dashboard for merchants
 - User reactions system for deals and events
+- Secure payment processing with Stripe (or alternative providers)
+- Merchant payment history and transaction tracking
 - Contact form with validation
 - Responsive design for mobile and desktop
 - Error handling and loading states